 With the resources of the National Health Service being continually stretched NHS England has moved to encourage more use of local pharmacies.
-However, many people have been told to visit their GP when something is wrong which makes going to a pharmacy seem somewhat counterintuitive.
+However, many people have been told to visit their GP when something is wrong for years, which makes going to a pharmacy seem somewhat counterintuitive.
 Furthermore, knowing which symptoms do and don’t need to be checked by a doctor isn’t easy for the layman.
 So, when exactly should you choose the pharmacy over a doctor’s visit?

 Use the Pharmacy for Minor Illnesses

 They can also provide medications and other medical items that aren’t illness specific.
-Pregnancy tests, morning-after pills, and even disposal of expired medication and syringes are services that pharmacies can provide with the benefit of expert assistance.
+Pregnancy tests, morning-after pills and even disposal of expired medication and syringes are services that pharmacies can provide with the benefit of expert assistance.

 Pharmacies Can Offer Advice

 This is one area that most people who regularly use their local pharmacy will already be familiar with.
 If you’re on a repeat prescription – fixed term or permanent – going to your pharmacy is a huge time saver.
-Rather than making a two-minute appointment with your GP every time you need to refill your prescription, you can go into the pharmacy and get it done in a fraction of the time.
+Rather than making a two-minute appointment with your GP every time you need to refill your prescription you can instead go into the pharmacy and get it done in a fraction of the time.
 This both frees up time for the GP to see other patients and gets you your medication with less stress.

 When Should You See a GP?

 Of course, your GP is still a massively necessary medical resource, so knowing when to make an appointment is equally important.
-As mentioned you can ask your pharmacist about this as well, but it can be useful to know when to cut out the middleman to get a quicker appointment.
+As mentioned you can ask your pharmacist about this as well but it can be useful to know when to cut out the middleman to get a quicker appointment.